 - a minor piece of work that has no impact on ongoing work is failed – work can continue on with the inspection notice clearly stating what failed work needs to be inspected as part of the next inspection

 - work is not completed to the consented plans.

 Where building work done is not as consented, this will need to be

 - corrected and then re-inspected, or

-- approved by the inspector as a minor onsite variation, or
+- approved by the inspector as a minor onsite variation, or product substitution, or

 - amended through a formal amendment application to the consented plan.